nitishcm/nitishcm.github.io/solution-overview.md

 - Redis supports snapshots for easy recovery of older data.
 - Redis to store the link for processed images for easy delivery of similar combinations.
 - Redis also can be used for rendered HTML pages for frontend.

+## Queue
+### SQS
+- This will be used to handle scenario where multiple request are for same image combinations.
+- If there are multiple users requesting same combination not all will have to go through processing of image.

 ## Application Hosting

 - We can setup Infrastructure and CI/CD for the requirement in 2 ways depending on if we can use lambda's or not.